dhis2/dhis2-docs/src/commonmark/en/content/user/manage-users-user-roles-and-user-groups.md

 user.
 If not found, it will use the data capture and maintenance organisation units.
-If the user has been assigned to multiple organisation units, the use of "user organisation unit" may result in unpredictable behavior.
+If the user has been assigned to multiple organisation units, the use of "user organisation unit" may result in unpredictable behaviour.
 Click **Show more options** and an additional three fields will show.
 (Optional) In the **Search organisation units** select the organisation units you want the user to be able to search in.
 (Optional) In the **Available user groups** section, double-click the